nounch/augmented-tree/README.md

 - Open all directories in the current region
 - Toggle the current file or directory marked/unmarked
 - Open all marked files and/or directories
+- Unmark everything
+- Mark all files and/or directories matching a regular expression
 - Go to the next/previous directory
 - Go to the next/previous directory on the same level
 - Show the full path of the current file/directory in the minibuffer